wsurles/shiny_workshop/app_histogram/README.md

 ----

 **You are finished!
 Great Job!** You created your first Shiny App.
 You can check out the advanced branch to try some more cool features or help someone else near you that is not finished.
+We will build an app to find the top language on github soon.